ionic-team/ionic-framework/core/src/components/scroll/readme.md

 boolean

-If true, the component will emit scroll events
+If true, the component will emit scroll events.

 ## Attributes